The information we collect

 The transfer of information internationally

-We do not transfer personal data outside the European economic area.
+We do not transfer personal data outside of the UK and the European economic area.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure you are happy with any changes.